RediSearch/RediSearch/docs/Commands.md

 !!! warning "This command is deprecated".
 Use HGETALL instead.

-Returns the contents of a document as insereted but removes attribute fields(score/language/Payload) if present.
+Returns content of a document as inserted without attribute fields (score/language/payload).

 If the document does not exist or is not a HASH object, we return a NULL reply